About Peter Falkenberg Brown

 This bio includes (at the bottom) an “About the Author” section, lifted from Peter’s books.
 It includes bits and pieces of his family history and more details about his life.

-Peter Falkenberg Brown is an author, columnist, publisher and public speaker whose niche speaking topic is "Love, Freedom, & the World" (a video channel hosted at YouTube), and “The Culture of Kindness.”
-He is the co-founder and co-owner (with his beloved bride, Kimmy Sophia) of the World Community Press.
-WCP publishes the online magazine, “Significato: nectar for the soul” and a selection of books.
+Peter Falkenberg Brown is an author, columnist, publisher and public speaker whose niche speaking topic is "Love, Freedom, & the World" (a video channel hosted at YouTube), and “The Culture of Kindness” (online essays).

 Peter and his wife, Kimmy Sophia, both write columns which are published in The Significato Journal.